puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/format.md

   - `name` The output name.
 This can be any string value
   - `directory` The directory where the output should be written.
 This example outputs to a directory called tmp in the current working directory
-  - `format` The output format can be either json or jsonl
+  - `format` The output format can be either json or jsonl or csv
   - `compress` Whether to compress the output with **gzip** compression.
 Once the collection is complete the output directory will be compressed with **zip** compression.